thecomplexityproject/cognitivecomplexity/documentation/code-snippets-tmp.md

 let a = 3;
 ```

-The code snippet `s + t` is not valid, because the variable `a` will be declared two times :
+The code snippet `s + t` is not context-sensitive valid, because the variable `a` is declared two times :
 ```ts
 // Code snippet s + t
 let a = 2;